-If you break a condition you won’t go straight to hospital.
-Your responsible clinician (RC) should only recall you back to hospital so you don’t get unwell again or act in a risky way.
+If you break a condition you are unlikely to go back to hospital immediately.
+Your responsible clinician (RC) should only recall you back to hospital if:

 Will I have to go back to hospital if I stop taking my medication?

 Your RC may recall you if you stop taking your medication.
 Your RC will only recall you if they think that you will become unwell again.
-You may be able to stop a recall if you agree to take medication again and talk about why you stopped it in the first place.
+You may be able to stop a recall if you:

 What will happen if I am recalled back to hospital?